socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 Context Maps are covered in depth in the book "Implementing Domain-Driven Design" by V. Vernon (@Vernon:2013).

-The language reference of the Context Mapper DSL can be found [here](https://contextmapper.org/docs/context-map/). <!-- TODO link to papers: FAST in MW20? -->
+The language reference of the Context Mapper DSL can be found [here](https://contextmapper.org/docs/context-map/) and [this conference presentation](https://contextmapper.org/media/ZIOSK-Modelsward-Paper-Presentation-v101p.pdf) gives an overview. <!-- FAST not published in paper yet, Modelsward CCIS or SummerSoC -->

 ### Data Provenance